OLEUM VERA FAQ

 For now, only the kits that don't contain capsules are vegan.
 Our products are NOT tested on animals.

 Can Oleum Vera treatments cause allergic / intolerance reactions?

 Homemade beauty treatments are generally very well tolerated by most people, but it is important to be attentive in order to avoid any unusual reaction.
-We advise you to refer to the category: “How to test the products on my skin.”
+We advise you to refer to the category below: “How to test the products on your skin.”